anthoor/slides/foss/readme.md

 We are currently moving towards a subscription based culture.
 Whether it is software or something as simple as watching a movie, everything is now available as subscriptions.
 This really blurs the line between who owns the content.
-A few years back, if you pay some money, you would get a CD/DVD of a movie which you can watch whenever you want for as long as the disk is usable.
+A few years back, if you pay some money, you would get a CD/DVD of a movie which you can watch whenever you want for as long as the disk is usable, without any extra cost.
 Now, if you want to watch a movie, you have to keep paying the OTT platforms money every month.
 What you get is the permission to watch it.
 You don't really own the movie.

 But with FOSS, you get the freedom to own the software (without paying anything).
 You control how the software works.
 You get to see how the software works internally and you can modify any part